TeamSPWK/rhino-shapely-converter/README.md

 - Rhino PointCloud will be converted to Shapely MultiPoint.
 - Rhino Line will be converted to Shapely LineString.
 - Rhino Polyline will be converted to Shapely LineString.
-- Rhino Brep will be converted to Shapely MultiPolygon.

 ## Usage